 Instruct patients to take TRADJENTA only as prescribed.
 If a dose is missed, advise patients not to double their next dose.

-Instruct patients to read the Patient Information before starting TRADJENTA therapy and to reread it each time the prescription is renewed.
+Instruct patients to read the Medication Guide before starting TRADJENTA therapy and to reread it each time the prescription is renewed.
 Instruct patients to inform their doctor or pharmacist if they develop any unusual symptom, or if any known symptom persists or worsens.

 Inform patients that response to all diabetic therapies should be monitored by periodic measurements of blood glucose and A1C levels, with a goal of decreasing these levels toward the normal range.
 A1C monitoring is especially useful for evaluating long-term glycemic control.